Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Evaluation

 \subsection{Performance across different steps}

 As the trained model evolves across different training steps, the effectiveness of speculative decoding varies.
 Thus, we further present the detailed latency breakdown of different training steps in \fig{fig:breakdown}.
-For ease of presentation, we selectively present part of the training steps between 100--200 training steps to examine speculative decoding's effect in real-world post-training.
+For ease of presentation, we selectively present part of the training steps between {100--200} training steps to examine speculative decoding's effect in real-world post-training.
 The gap is sufficiently large as confirmed by internal accuracy tests, so the "smartness" of the trained models in different sampling steps varies.

-First we can see that {\sys} still achieves the fastest rollout time in all steps.
-Specifically, at $175^{th}$ and $200^{th}$ steps, veRL + VanillaSpec and n-gram fail to provide acceleration because as the model becoming smarter, they tend to produce long generations~\cite{deepseek-r1} for more prompts, so most of the rollout time executes with a relative large per-worker batch size.
-In contrast, {\sys} consistently reduces rollout time by {1.7--2.4}\,$\times$.
-Thanks to the quick generation, more workers finish at early time, leaving {\sys} sufficient room for BoN scheduling.
+First we can see that {\sys} still achieves the shortest rollout time in all steps.
+Specifically, at $175^{th}$ and $200^{th}$ steps, veRL + model-spec and n-gram fail to provide acceleration because as models becomes smarter, they tend to produce longer responses~\cite{deepseek-r1} for more prompts, leading to more rollout steps under a relatively large per-worker batch size.
+In contrast, {\sys} consistently reduces rollout time by {1.8--2.7}\,$\times$, and is faster than vanilla speculative decoding baselines by {1.4--2.6}\,$\times$, {1.2--2.2}\,$\times$, {1.2--2.6}\,$\times$ in different training traces.
+Thanks to the quick generation, more workers finish at early time, leaving {\sys} sufficient room for FoN scheduling.